 As I went through high school, I picked up other musical skills – playing percussion, arranging, composing and conducting – and I realised that if I was dedicating so much of my time already to music, I clearly enjoyed it enough to take it further and work towards a career in music.

-What has been your musical highlight so far?
+What has been your Nevis Ensemble highlight so far?

 There are so many to pick from!
 I think it has to be a concert on the very first tour when, at the end of a long, exhausting day, and fuelled by ice cream and terrible party tunes, we gave one of the most exciting, energetic performances we’ve ever done at the Glasgow Night Shelter.
 I will also never forget being able to visit St Kilda, let alone be part of the first ever orchestral performance there!

 What kind of music do you enjoy listening to?